Discover the Best of the Croatian Coast

 Dubrovnik, Croatia

-Your Adriatic cruise begins in Croatia, in the dazzling city of Dubrovnik.
-Here, you will be transferred to your Emerald Cruises luxury yacht to embark on a voyage to discover the hidden gems of the Croatian Riviera.
+Your Adriatic cruise begins in Croatia in the dazzling city of Dubrovnik.
+Here, you’ll be transferred to your Emerald luxury yacht to embark on a voyage to discover the hidden gems of the Croatian Riviera.
 Please book your flight to arrive into Dubrovnik prior to 07:00 PM.

 Dubrovnik, Croatia

-Enjoy another fascinating day exploring the city of Dubrovnik.
-Be awed by the impressive Rectors Palace, a 15th-century Gothic Renaissance palace that was once the administrative centre of Dubrovnik.
+Spend another fascinating day exploring the city of Dubrovnik.
+Be awed by the impressive Rectors Palace, a 15th-century Gothic Renaissance palace that was once the administrative centre of the city.
 Enjoy a drink on the Stradun, the main thoroughfare through the city, and take a walk along the ancient city walls for panoramic views over the rooftops and Adriatic Sea.

-In the morning, get ready to set sail from Split to Zadar, cruising close to Pašman and Biograd islands.
-Zadar is somewhat of a hidden Croatian gem, a captivating blend of ancient history and modern charm.
-As you stroll through its cobbled streets, youll encounter spectacular Roman ruins, including the well-preserved Roman Forum constructed between the 1st Century BC and 3rd Century AD, and the majestic St. Donatus Church, a symbol of the citys rich heritage.
-You’ll be mesmerised by the Sea Organ.
-These stone carvings along the promenade were designed so the lapping waves create natural and hauntingly beautiful melodies.
+Zadar is something of a hidden Croatian gem, a captivating blend of ancient history and modern charm.
+As you stroll through its cobbled streets, encounter spectacular Roman ruins, including the well-preserved Roman Forum constructed between the first century BC and third century AD, and the majestic St. Donatus Church, a symbol of the citys rich heritage.
+You’ll be mesmerised by the Sea Organ, stone carvings along the promenade designed so the lapping waves create natural and hauntingly beautiful melodies.
 As the sun disappears, be captivated by Sun Salutation, a dazzling solar-powered installation that lights up at night.

 Opatija, Croatia

-On the western peninsula of Croatia, southwest of the city of Rijeka, Opatija has alluring views across the Adriatic towards the Kvarner Islands and the distant Istrian Mountains.
-Known as the ‘Nice of Croatia’, Opatija was a seaside resort for the aristocratic class during the Austro-Hungarian Empire and it retains its lovely seaside promenades, handsome villas and manicured parks and gardens.
+On the western peninsula of Croatia, southwest of the large city of Rijeka, Opatija has alluring views across the Adriatic towards the Kvarner Islands and the distant Istrian Mountains.
+Known as the ‘Nice of Croatia’, Opatija was a seaside resort for the upper classes during the Austro-Hungarian Empire, and it retains its lovely seaside promenades, handsome villas and manicured parks and gardens.

 Piran, Slovenia

 Piran is a pretty town of red-tiled and whitewashed buildings clustered on the tip of Slovenia’s Piran Peninsula.
-Part of the Venetian Empire from the late 13th century to the end of the 18th century, Piran is known for its Gothic-style Venetian architecture.
-The town has a history of salt panning and its landscape is also dotted with olive groves and pebbly beaches.
-Restaurants line the waterfront and many serve seafood direct from the Adriatic, but you’ll also notice the Italian influences with gelaterias and pizzerias.
+Part of the Venetian Empire from the late 13th century to the end of the 18th century, Piran is known for its grand Gothic architecture.
+The town has a history of salt panning, and its landscape is dotted with olive groves and pebbly beaches.
+Restaurants line the waterfront and serve seafood direct from the Adriatic, as well as drawing inspiration from its Italian heritage with excellent gelaterias and pizzerias.

 Venice, Italy